Commencing a degree - Frequently Asked Questions

 - An International officer through which an applicant is applying.

 Our fees page provides a current schedule of tuition fee rates for HDR course.

 There are fees for International Research Students

 If you are a domestic student, you will be exempt from paying fees.
-You are provided for under the Federal Government’s Research Training Scheme (RTS) funding model, whereby no fees are charged to you while you are still within the maximum duration of your course.
+You are provided for under the Australian Government’s Research Training Program (RTP) funding model, whereby no fees are charged to you while you are still within the maximum duration of your course.